bobbingwide/ccd2022/README.md

 - I developed it in an afternoon using the (Site) Editor beta delivered in WordPress 5.9-RC2.
 - The background colours and gradients are a bit ugly.
 - But no worse or better than the original Artisteer theme.
-- It currently looks different with Gutenberg 12.3.2
+- It originally looked different with Gutenberg 12.3.2
 - This is due to changes to the template parts attributes supported by Gutenberg.

 ## Copyright
-(C) Copyright Herb Miller, Bobbing Wide 2022
+(C) Copyright Herb Miller, Bobbing Wide 2022-2024

 * This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by